Dave's Travel Pages

 A Greek Orthodox church on the island of Hydra near Athens

 Ferries to Hydra leave from the main port of Piraeus just outside of Athens.
-There are two official crossings from Athens to Hydra in 2018.
-One is the vessel known as The Flying Dolphin, the other is known as Flyingcat6.
+Currently, two ferry companies sail from Piraeus to Hydra which are Hellenic Seaways and Alpha Lines.

 Leaving port with Olympic Cruises